GraceXu182/gracexu182.github.io/README.md

 * 3/8/2023, our recent work entitled [Dynamics in Deep Classifiers trained with the Square Loss: normalization, low rank, neural collapse and generalization bounds](https://spj.science.org/doi/pdf/10.34133/research.0024) has been published in _Research_ journal [(MIT News)](https://news.mit.edu/2023/training-dynamics-deep-classifiers-0308)

-* 6/7/2023, I was invited to give a keynote talk in the  [“Mathematical and Scientific Machine Learning” Conference at the ICERM, Brown University (Providence, RI, USA)](https://icerm.brown.edu/topical_workshops/tw-23-msml/)

 ## Selected Publications (* Co-first author)

 ### _List of all publications at_ [_Google Scholar_](https://scholar.google.com/citations?user=Ok1giekAAAAJ&hl=en)